JimmyKenMerchant/raspi_pico/README.md

                 0x10005374    0x3b9b0 CMakeFiles/pedal_phaser.dir/pedal_phaser.c.obj
 ```

-* ".rodata" section is for EEPROM and other types of ROM.
+* ".rodata" section is for EEPROM and other types of ROM which aren't assumed with any cache except a sort of buffers.
 In "pedal_phaser_make_header.py" at the source folder:

 ```python
 declare_sine_1 = [